Senior Scam Watch

 Investment Scams

-Investment scams caused the highest losses among seniors, especially those over 60.
+Investment scams caused the highest losses for people age 60+ in 2023.

 Phone Calls